Learning Disability Health Service

 Children’s Learning Disability Nurses are specialised in providing practical support, advice and assistance in a number of areas for children and young people with learning disabilities.

 To do this, we initially conduct a holistic assessment of healthcare needs.
-We provide:
+Depending on the requirements of the individual, we provide:

 - Early intervention – to prevent a young person from developing further problems or have their difficulty worsen

 - Fixed term episodes of specialist intervention, for example, behaviour management